+Tuble of Effect Size on Exogenous constructs

-Work life Balance
+Work-life Balance

 f^2 Effect Size

 Career Goal Progress 0.453 Large

 Professional ability 0.230 Medium

 Development

 Promotion speed 0.368 Large

-Conclusion, Implications Limitations and Suggestion for Future Research
+Conclusion, Implications Limitations, and Suggestions for Future Research

-The purpose of this research was to determine how work-life balance affected the career progression of female employees at MoGCSP, Ghana.
+The purpose of this research was to determine how work-life balance affects the career progression of female employees at MoGCSP, Ghana.
 Structural equation modeling was used to identify and describe the relationship between work-life balance and career progression determinants.
 Work-life balance significantly influences each of the three determinants of career progression in the studied area.
-Work life balance had a significant on career goal progress, followed by promotion speed and lastly professional ability development at MoGCSP.
+The work-life balance had a significant on career goal progress, followed by promotion speed and lastly professional ability development at MoGCSP.
 Thus, it was found that the advancement of female employees' career goals is positively impacted by work-life balance, the development of their professional abilities, and the rate at which they are promoted at MoGCSP.
-This indicates that the female employees believed that elements like the availability of health and wellness programs, telecommuting, taking time off as needed to care for family members, organizational awareness and support of family issues, and use of WLB policies and programs had an impact on their career advancement.
-The results have further confirmed Akram, Haq and Victor (2018), Stephens (2017) and Sánchez-Vidal, Cegarra-Leiva and Cegarra-Navarro (2012) that balancing work roles and life roles would allow female workers to concentrate on their career progression as it is the case for female workers at MoGCSP.
-In conclusion, work-life balance matters in the progression of women's career at MoGCSP.
+This indicates that the female employees believe that elements like the availability of health and wellness programs, telecommuting, taking time off as needed to care for family members, organizational awareness and support of family issues, and use of WLB policies and programs had an impact on their career advancement.
+The results have been further confirmed by Akram, Haq, and Victor (2018), Stephens (2017), and Sánchez-Vidal, Cegarra-Leiva, and Cegarra-Navarro (2012) that balancing work roles and life roles would allow female workers to concentrate on their career progression as it is the case for female workers at MoGCSP.
+In conclusion, work-life balance matters in the progression of women's careers at MoGCSP.

-The study results have several implications for practice, theory and future research.
-For practice, if management of MoGCSP offers a good work-life balance, female employees will be satisfied and advance in their careers by ensuring that health programs are in place for the workers and allowing them to take time off as needed to care for their families.
+The study results have several implications for practice, theory, and future research.
+For practice, if the management of MoGCSP offers a good work-life balance, female employees will be satisfied and advance in their careers by ensuring that health programs are in place for the workers and allowing them to take time off as needed to care for their families.
 Once more, management's awareness of employees' family difficulties and support of them would assist employees balance work and personal obligations.
-These will enable female workers progress in terms of their career goals, being promoted and being able to development their professional ability.
+These will enable female workers to progress in terms of their career goals, being promoted, and being able to develop their professional abilities.

-There are various theoretical ramifications to this work that should be acknowledged.
-First, we used role theory to explain how work-life balance affects career advancement looking at the social system the run through and fluctuate among cultures.
-We claim, in accordance with role theory, that managers who are skilled at aligning individual roles with corporate goals and articulating role responsibilities will explain these roles in order to help female workers perform and advance in their careers.
-The current study would therefore enrich the theoretical understanding of how work-life balance if properly managed would affect female workers in progression in their career even in a masculine context as established by the role theory.
+Various theoretical ramifications of this work should be acknowledged.
+First, we used role theory to explain how work-life balance affects career advancement by looking at the social system that runs through and fluctuates among cultures.
+We claim, following role theory, that managers who are skilled at aligning individual roles with corporate goals and articulating role responsibilities may explain these roles to help female workers perform and advance in their careers.
+The current study would therefore enrich the theoretical understanding of how work-life balance if properly managed may affect female workers in progression in their careers even in a masculine context as established by the role theory.

-On the basis of the results, the study made the following recommendations.
-First, the Ministry of Gender, Children, and Social Protection through its agency must continuously provide favorable work life balance practices (i.e., health and wellness programs, e-working, taking time off as needed to care for family members, organizational understanding and support of family issues, and use of WLB policies/programs) for its female staff in order to promote their career progression.
+Based on the results, the study made the following recommendations.
+First, the Ministry of Gender, Children, and Social Protection through its agency must continuously provide favorable work-life balance practices (i.e., health and wellness programs, e-working, taking time off as needed to care for family members, organizational understanding and support of family issues, and use of WLB policies/programs) for its female staff to promote their career progression.